Why Your Vacuum Is Smoking or Smells Like Burning

 Step 3: Replace or Adjust Worn Parts

-A worn-out belt or brush roll can produce friction and heat.
-Examine:
+A worn belt or damaged brush roll can create friction and heat.
+Inspect the following parts:

-• The belt tension: it should not slip or feel loose
+• Belt tension: it should not slip or feel overly loose

 • Bearings: they should turn smoothly without squeaking

-If parts show burn marks, replace them immediately.
-Many modern vacuums, including Narwal Freo Series, are designed with a Zero-Tangle Brush System and durable belts that reduce friction and extend part life.
+If you see burn marks or excessive wear, replace the part immediately.
+Many modern vacuums, including the Narwal Freo Series, are designed with a Zero-Tangle Brush System and durable belts to reduce friction and extend part life.

 Step 4: Address Electrical Smells or Sparks

 A burning electrical smell may come from the motor or internal wiring.
-Signs include:
+Warning signs include:

 What to Do Immediately When Your Vacuum Starts Smoking

-If your vacuum suddenly starts smoking during use:
+If your vacuum suddenly starts smoking while in use, take these steps right away:

 2. Move it to a nonflammable surface, such as tile or concrete.